 Arrive at leisure today and check into your hotel.

 We meet at 3:00pm in the foyer of the Doubletree Hilton (Barrett Drive) where you will meet the rest of the members of your group to discuss the coming days with your guide.

 If you arrive earlier during the day you might like to enjoy the sights and sounds of the bustling heart of the Red Centre before leaving it all behind for the desolate outback.
 Browse Aboriginal artworks at Central Australia’s best art galleries.

 This is also a good time to ensure you have all articles needed for your Larapinta Trail walk.

-An early start and its bye bye suburbia – hello wilderness!
+An early start (approximately 6 am) and its bye bye suburbia – hello wilderness!
 The majestic and serene West MacDonnell Ranges are rich in natural wonders and traditional culture and are considered the best there is in Australia.
-Our first walk is a 23.4km ‘leg stretch’ commencing from the outskirts of Alice Springs.
+Our first walk is around a 14km ‘leg stretch’ commencing from the outskirts of Alice Springs.
 Some beautiful views can be seen, particularly at Euro Ridge.
 Our walk is taken casually, a fitting way to relax and immerse in the wonder of the region and to ponder the coming 4 days.